-Known as Burinex in the UK
+Also Known as Burinex

 Bumex medicine must be taken according to the prescription of your doctor.
 The dose of Bumex will be adjusted by your doctor according to the patient’s condition.
 Do not alter, increase, decrease or stop the medication without consulting your physician.

 Bumex is usually taken by mouth once or twice a day.
 Try to take Bumex within 4 hours of your bedtime otherwise; you will be making frequent regular trips to the bathroom throughout the night.
 Some physicians even recommend taking Bumex before 6 p.m.

 Active ingredients (comes in 3 strengths):

 Before you start your treatment with Bumex, you must consult your doctor if you have the following conditions: